RefactoringCombos/ArlosCommitNotation/README.md

 This is particularly useful when:

 1. Deciding whether to approve a pull request.
-2. Reading `main` &mdash; just the pull request commit summaries &mdash; to understand the history of changes for a release.
+2. Reading `main` &mdash; just the pull request commit summaries to understand the history of changes for a release.

 ## The Four Risk Levels